PO Box 9021, Wilmington, DE 19809, USA

 Ovis canadensis

-("Rocky Mountain Bighorn Sheep" in Colorado, O. c. canadensis)
+(the "Rocky Mountain Bighorn Sheep" in Colorado, O. c. canadensis)

-"Desert Bighorn Sheep" in Washington)
+"Desert Bighorn Sheep" in Washington State)

 A Bighorn Sheep, Ovis canadensis,